ryboselm/ryboselm.github.io/index.md

 title: "Home"
 ---

-I study computer science, math, and physics at Columbia University.
-Here are some of the things I do:
+I am a fourth year undergrad studying computer science, math, and physics at Columbia University.
+A little bit about me:

-In high school, I was an avid competitor in [Science Olympiad](https://www.soinc.org/).
-Recently, I helped create [Columbia University Science Olympiad](https://www.columbiascioly.com/) (CUSO), Columbia's alumni chapter of Science Olympiad.
-We organize an annual tournament at Columbia for teams of high school students and volunteer at local regional tournaments.
-I am currently co-president of CUSO.
+[Science Olympiad](https://www.soinc.org/) is a high school extracurricular I competed in which was instrumental in shaping my interests towards science and technology.
+My eyes were opened to the wonders of physics, chemistry, and geosciences thanks to my participation in Science Olympiad, and I am deeply indebted to this influence!
+Because of my continued interest in staying involved as an alum, I founded [Columbia University Science Olympiad](https://www.columbiascioly.com/) (CUSO) in 2022 and successfully organized the first ever invitational Science Olympiad tournament at Columbia with 480+ high school students competing in it.

-Over the past summer, I worked did machine learning/artificial intelligence and climate science research as a part of Columbia's [LEAP REU](https://leap.columbia.edu/).
+During the summer of 2022, I worked on machine learning and climate science research as a part of Columbia's [LEAP REU](https://leap.columbia.edu/).
 I worked with neural networks as surrogate models of cloud microphysical process schemes, for eventual incorporation into better, ML-driven global climate models.

-In my free time, I love to read and run.
-Some books I've greatly enjoyed in the past year: [Invisible Cities](https://www.amazon.com/Invisible-Cities-Italo-Calvino/dp/0156453800) by Italo Calvino, [Birth of a Theorem](https://www.amazon.com/Birth-Theorem-Mathematical-C%C3%A9dric-Villani/dp/0374536678) by Cedric Villani, and [Quantum Computing Since Democritus](https://www.amazon.com/Quantum-Computing-since-Democritus-Aaronson/dp/0521199565) by Scott Aaronson.
+I am also an enthusiast for reading and running.
+Currently reading Moby Dick and training for the San Francisco Marathon.
+Some of my favorite books: Invisible Cities by Italo Calvino, Collected Fictions by Jorge Luis Borges, and Crying in H-Mart by Michelle Zauner.

 ###### Reach me at ryan.anselm@columbia.edu